CollinDex/CollinDex/README.md

 - 👋 Hi, I’m @CollinDex
-- 👀 I’m interested in web development, machine learning and graphic designing.
+- 👀 I’m interested in web development, machine learning and graphics designing.
 - 🌱 I’m currently learning  JavaScript, React and Redux.
 - 💞️ I’m looking to collaborate on any web development internship program.
 - 📫 How to reach me obetscollins@gmail.com